sagarchotalia/Pick-and-Place-Robot-Eklavya/Blog.md

 (I highly suggest you read about first fit, next fit and worst fit algorithms as well)

-There are also 2-dimensional guillotine algorithms.
-The name must remind you of the French King Louis XVI and Queen Marie Antoinette being executed, but worse than that, it must be giving you flashbacks of what life used to be like when you were 15.
-Ah, bliss.
+There are also 2-dimensional guillotine algorithms which are quite interesting(The name must remind you of the French King Louis XVI and Queen Marie Antoinette being executed, but worse than that, it must be giving you flashbacks of what life used to be like when you were 15 and your biggest problem in life was Social Studies.
+Ah, bliss.).

 Moving on.